 The configuration logic has two sections: serial and parallel.
-The parallel interface uses the values at the M[8:0] and N[1:0] inputs to configure the internal counters.
+The parallel interface uses the values at the M[6:0] and N[1:0] inputs to configure the internal counters.
 It is recommended on system reset to hold the P_LOAD input LOW until power becomes valid.
 On the LOW-to-HIGH transition of P_LOAD, the parallel inputs are captured.
 The parallel interface has priority over the serial interface.
-Internal pullup resistors are provided on the M[8:0] and N[1:0] inputs prevent the LVCMOS compatible control inputs from floating.

-The serial interface centers on a fourteen bit shift register.
+Internal pullup resistors are provided on the M[6:0] and N[1:0] inputs prevent the LVCMOS compatible control inputs from floating.
+The serial interface centers on a twelve bit shift register.
 The shift register shifts once per rising edge of the S_CLOCK input.
 The serial input S_DATA must meet setup and hold timing as specified in the AC Characteristics section of this document.
 The configuration latches will capture the value of the shift register on the HIGH-to-LOW edge of the S_LOAD input.
 See the programming section for more information.
 The TEST output reflects various internal node values, and is controlled by the T[2:0] bits in the serial data stream.
 In order to minimize the PLL jitter, it is recommended to avoid active signal on the TEST output.
+The PWR_DOWN pin, when asserted, will synchronously divide the FOUT by 16.
+The power down sequence is clocked by the PLL reference clock, thereby causing the frequency reduction to happen relatively slowly.
+Upon de-assertion of the PWR_DOWN pin, the FOUT input will step back up to its programmed frequency in four discrete increments.